crunchwrap89/googlemaps-three-zIndex/README.md

-# frustum-culling
+# googlemaps-three-zIndex

-This application adds 2000 boxes to the scene on random lat/Lngs.
+This application adds a 3d box to the scene and it also sets bordercolors and fillColor to the map via geojson data.
-Check console.log(this.renderer.info.render.calls) to see that half of them are always rendered, atleast half of the boxes will be rendered even when zoomed in on max zoom level and 0 boxes are within viewport.
+The purpose of this app is to showcase that the threejsoverlayview will always have a zIndex lower than other overlays, so objects placed on the map will be below other shapes placed on the map.

 ## Project Setup